sam-maverick/enhanced-messageme/README.md

 npm install
 ```

-# 4. Deploying digital certificates and key material
+# 4. Generating cryptographic material

-This section is to configure the certificates and key material for the ppclient app.
+This section is to configure the digital certificates and other cryptographic material for the ppclient app.

 **Create directory structure**